lightdarkmaster/petchay_doctor/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+a. in Model side
+1. you can train your model base on the notebook folder I created there are all the resources needed in a model side..
+2. train your AI model base on your own datasets.
+3. Explore..hahha nice
 <p align="right">(<a href="#readme-top">⬆️ back to top ⬆️ </a>)</p>

 <!-- CONTACT -->